 2.0 Lbs with screws and discs per foot.

-If you bring it down low it doesn’t have that same mellow flex as the Katana or even more so the Vice but it’s definitely dialed back.
-I didn’t like the combo of the laxed toe side response combined with a stiffer high back.
-I liked a more mellow high back flex not only for a lower ankle strap position but the same for a higher position.
-Turning feels a little less symmetrical this way and I liked it in a middle to high position best.
-It is all personal preference though.
+If you bring it down low, it doesn’t have that same mellow flex as the Katana or, even more so, the Vice, but it’s definitely dialed back.
+I didn’t like the combo of the laxed-toe side response combined with a stiffer high back.
+I liked a more mellow high back flex, not only for a lower ankle strap position but the same for a higher position.
+Turning feels a little less symmetrical this way, and I liked it in the middle to high position best.
+It is all personal preference, though.

 This pairs up really well with demanding boards.

 The Rome Cleaver is really damp and exceptionally shock absorbent.
 It’s almost there with NOW/Jones bindings.
-If you want a damp but responsive ride without the arch issues I describe in jthe NOW/Jones binding reviews these could for sure work.
+If you want a damp but responsive ride without the arch issues I describe in the NOW/Jones binding reviews, these could for sure work.

 Now for the standard stuff.
-You have tooless adjustability for straps, high back forward lean which is nice but kinda expected.
-The good stuff again is the Adjustable base plate so you can get your boot centered in the binding.
+You have toolless adjustability for straps and high back forward lean, which is nice but kinda expected.
+The good stuff, again, is the Adjustable base plate, so you can get your boot centered in the binding.
 That really helps with getting your board to turn more evenly toe and heel side.